This basic steel cut oats recipe is the perfect ratio of oats to liquid for the creamiest, dreamiest canvas for your breakfast creations!

 Notes

 - Steel cut oats.
-Make sure you don't buy quick-cooking if you're following this recipe!
-This recipe is designed for regular steel cut oats and have a significantly longer cooking time than quick-cooking.
+Make sure you don't buy quick cooking if you're following this recipe!
+This recipe is designed for regular steel cut oats and have a longer cooking time than quick-cooking.

 - Milk.
-Any milk will work, be plant-based or dairy milk.
+Any milk will work, whether plant-based or dairy milk.

 - Storage & freezing.
 This batch makes approximately 4 servings that you can enjoy right away if serving more people, or store and reheat throughout the week.
 After oats have cooled, store in an airtight (ideally glass) container in your fridge for up to five days.
 To freeze, place the airtight storage container in the freezer for up to three months and thaw in the fridge overnight when you're ready to enjoy.